OleMissCSCI554/Band-Base/README.md

 * Deuchler, Philip

-## A user’s administration page
+## A user’s buddy management and buddy list page

 ### Scheme

-* Dashboard: ?
-* Pages: ?
-* Bands: list all bands.
-* Message: go to the message management page.
-* Events: go to the event management page.
-* Buddy: go to the buddy management page.

-### Slides and PHP files

-* A slide is similar to the Band Base administration slide and more

-### Coding suggestions

-### Contributors

-* Zhao, Xiaowei

-## A user’s buddy management and buddy List page

-### Scheme

 * In this page, a user can add or delete one person as his buddy.
-The page displays all friends and bands played with.
+The page displays all friends and bands the musician played with.

 ### Slides and PHP files